The Dance for Philosophy

-The Dance for Philosophy (フィロソフィーのダンス, Philosophy no Dance) is a Japanese idol group.
+The Dance for Philosophy (フィロソフィーのダンス, Philosophy no Dance) was a Japanese idol group.
 Abbreviated as Filonosu (フィロのス), the girl group was formed in 2015.
+It disbanded with a final concert on June 13, 2026.

 History

 2015–2019: Formation and debut

-The Dance for Philosophy, consisted of five members: Haru Hinata, Mariri Okutsu, Maria Sato, Nanako Ichikawa, and Otoha Totsuka, was formed in July 2015.
+Philosophy no Dance, consisting of members Halu Hinata, Mariri Okutsu, Maria Sato, Nanako Ichikawa, and Otoha Totsuka, was formed in July 2015.
 Nanako Ichikawa left the group on October 7.
-They released their debut single "Suki Kirai Antinomy", on December 20.
+They released their debut single "Suki Kirai Antinomy" on December 20.

 Their second single, "All We Need Is Love Story", was released on May 15, 2016, followed by their third single, "I'm After Time", on October 22.
-They held their first concert on November 20.
+They held their first concert on November 20 of that same year.
 Their debut album Funky but Chic was released on November 23.

 They released their fourth single "Like a Zombie" on March 19, 2017, followed by their fifth single "Just Memories" on July 15, and their sixth single "Anne to Otohasu" on September 15.
 Their second album, The Founder, was released on November 22.

 On August 31, 2018, they released the double A-side single "It's My Turn / Live Life".
 A second double A-side single, "Love Variation with Scoobie Do / Heuristic City", was released on December 14.
 Their third album Excelsior was released on April 5, 2019.

-2020–present: Major label debut and line-up changes
+2020–2026: Major label debut and line-up changes

 They released a remix album titled Sapiosexual on March 6, 2020.
 The made their major label debut with the single "Don't Stop the Dance" through Sony Music Records on September 23.

 Their second major single "Cup Ramen Program" was released on April 28, 2021, followed by their third; "Double Standard", which was the ending theme song of The Honor Student at Magic High School, on August 18, and their fourth; "Sunflower" on December 1.

 On April 27, 2022, they released their fourth album Ai no Tetsugaku.
 They released their first EP, Red Carnival, on October 19.
 On November 19, Otoha Totsuka graduated from the group and two new members: Nono Kiyoshi and Nanako Kayama joined.

 Their fifth major single, "Neppū wa Ruten Suru", which was the opening theme song of Ayakashi Triangle, was released on March 15, 2023.
 Their sixth major single, "Chou Cream Funk", which was the ending theme song of Mashle, was released on May 31.
 Their second EP, One Summer Dream, was released on September 20.

 Their fifth album New Berry was released on March 13, 2024.
 They released their seventh major single "Liar Girl" on July 31, followed by their eighth major single "Koi no Shabadubidu" on November 13.

+On January 13, 2026, the group announced their final tour, with their last show at the Line Cube Shibuya on June 13.